hercules-ci/blog.hercules-ci.com/_posts/2019-10-22-launching-hercules-ci.md

 ## Today

-We are **announcing general availability of continious integration specialized for Nix projects.**
+We are **announcing general availability of continuous integration specialized for Nix projects.**

 [Start building and testing your projects](https://hercules-ci.com/dashboard).